This post may contain affiliate links. Please read our disclosure policy.

 What to do with leftovers

 My dad was always excited on meatloaf night.
 Not because he loved the loaf itself (although he really, really did).
 It was because he knew that meant he be enjoying meatloaf sandwiches for the next few days.
-That’s one great way to use up leftover, but a slice or two will reheat really nicely in the microwave.
+That’s one great way to use up leftovers, but a slice or two will reheat really nicely in the microwave.

 Store leftovers in the fridge in a sealed container for 3-5 days.
 You can also place in freezer bags and store in the freezer for up to six months.